The pentagon equation and the confluence relations: The confluence relations imply the pentagon equation

 By combining Theorem \ref{thm:main 1} and Theorem \ref{thm:main 2}, we settle the proof of Theorem \ref{thm:main}.

-\emph{Acknowledgments.} The author has been supported by JSPS KAKENHI JP1518H01110.
-He thanks B. Enriquez for giving him comments on the earlier version of this paper and S. Yasuda for informing him of \cite{S}.
+{\it Acknowledgments.} The author has been supported by JSPS KAKENHI JP18H01110.
+He thanks B. Enriquez for giving him comments on the earlier version of this paper and S. Yasuda for informing him of Suzuki's master thesis (\cite{S}) partially related to this paper.
+He is also grateful to the referee who gave many valuable comments to improve the paper.